 Of course!
 Mirth, Marvel & Maud will be serving a choice of delicious food throughout the night for you to enjoy.
 Check out the options here.
 As for drinks, well, both their bars will be open all night to really get the creative juices flowing.
 Have a look at their fabulous Cocktail Ticket Booth options here.

 Is this an outdoor game?

 No - all the movie magic is contained inside a single venue, scattered across the magnificent spaces within Mirth, Marvel & Maud.

 Yes.
 The story is set in 1950, and the venue and scripts reflect this.
 But don’t worry, film sets are always on the lookout for new technology, so there’s no need to leave your phone behind.

 If you want to make it in Hollywood, you’ll want to look the part.
 You can find a whole range of style suggestions at this link.
 Rest assured you won’t be turned away though, whatever costume you’re wearing.

 Yes - your studio needs a mix of creative minds to be a success!
 We’d recommend you come along in groups of 3-6, but don’t worry if there’s only two of you.

 What should I bring?

-Other than your big dreams, and even bigger smiles?
-A charged smartphone and a pen will come in handy, as will some insightful friends to fill the cast sheet.
+Other than big dreams, and even bigger smiles?
+A charged smartphone and a pen will come in handy, as will some talented friends to fill the cast sheet.
 A witty name for your ensemble never goes amiss either.